Mexico, Brazil Leaders Silent as World Congratulates Biden

 The Mexican president might fear reprisals in the short time Trump has left in office, but his failure to patch up any hurt feelings with the Biden team is already exposing López Obrador to criticism at home.

-“To quote (Mexican singer) Juan Gabriel, ”What do you gain?" the newspaper El Universal wrote in editorial Sunday.
+“To quote (Mexican singer) Juan Gabriel, ‘What do you gain?’" the newspaper El Universal said in an editorial Sunday.
 “Donald Trump will be president for two more months, but Joe Biden will be president for four more years!
-And we have already started off this relationship on the wrong foot.”
+And we have already started off this relationship on the wrong foot."